sslover/api-of-you/syllabus.md

 * Assignment

-    * Complete your final project: Designing Around Your Own Data.
-Choose a dataset that you want to better understand and bring to life.
-Using your Node/Express application, track that dataset over the course of at least 7 days (ideally longer).
-Your final project is to 1) design a digital or physical interface that brings your data to life in a way that you find personally meaningful and 2) to make your RESTful API publicly accessible (i.e. provide documentation or a guide to your API)
+    * **Project 2 (Final - Due in Week 6) - Designing Around Your Own Data**.
+Choose a dataset that you want to better understand and bring to life (it could be your own or data from a community around you).
+Using your Node/Mongo/Express application, track that dataset over the course of at least 7 days (ideally longer).
+Your final project will be to 1) design a digital or physical interface that brings your data to life in a way that you find personally meaningful and 2) to make your RESTful API publicly accessible (i.e. you must provide documentation or a guide to your API)

 Week 6
 -------